 - A file with control parameters (we call it CONTROL file).
-The default CONTROL file is named CONTROL temp and resides in the flex extract v7.0.3/python directory. - Command line parameters submit.py -start date=YYYYMMDD
+The default CONTROL file is named CONTROL.temp and resides in the flex extract v7.0.4/python directory. - Command line parameters

-Before we discuss those the user should change into directory flex_extract_v7.0.3/python and issue
+Before we discuss those the user should change into directory flex\extract\v7.0.4/python and issue